Fiddle: Ensembles

 In performance, a solo fiddler, or one or two with a group of other instrumentalists, is the norm, though twin fiddling is represented in some North American, Scandinavian, Scottish and Irish styles.
 Following the folk revivals of the second half of the 20th century, it became common for less formal situations to find large groups of fiddlers playing together—see for example the Calgary Fiddlers, Swedish Spelmanslag folk-musician clubs, and the worldwide phenomenon of Irish sessions.

 Orchestral violins, on the other hand, are commonly grouped in sections, or "chairs".
 These contrasting traditions may be vestiges of historical performance settings: large concert halls where violins were played required more instruments, before electronic amplification, than did more intimate dance halls and houses that fiddlers played in.

 The difference was likely compounded by the different sounds expected of violin music and fiddle music.
 Historically, the majority of fiddle music was dance music, while violin music had either grown out of dance music or was something else entirely.
 Violin music came to value a smoothness that fiddling, with its dance-driven clear beat, did not always follow.
 In situations that required greater volume, a fiddler (as long as they kept the beat) could push their instrument harder than could a violinist.
 Various fiddle traditions have differing values.

 Scottish, with cello

-In the very late 20th century, a few artists have successfully attempted a reconstruction of the Scottish tradition of violin and "big fiddle", or cello.
-Notable recorded examples include Iain Fraser and Christine Hanson, Amelia Kaminski and Christine Hanson's Bonnie Lasses, Alasdair Fraser and Natalie Haas' Fire and Grace., and Tim Macdonald and Jeremy Ward's The Wilds.
+In the very late 20th century, a few artists successfully reconstructed the Scottish tradition of violin and "big fiddle", or cello.
+Notable recorded examples include Iain Fraser and Christine Hanson, Amelia Kaminski and Christine Hanson's Bonnie Lasses, Alasdair Fraser and Natalie Haas' Fire and Grace, and Tim Macdonald and Jeremy Ward's The Wilds.